Medical PhotographyGDPRData ProtectionPatient Privacy

 • The platform must work across organisations, not just within a single institution

-• Recipients shouldn't need to create accounts or install additional software to view shared cases
+• Recipients shouldn't need to install additional software to view shared cases

 PixioDoc's sharing is designed around these requirements: open the patient's case, tap share, select the colleague, done.
 The recipient gets a secure link to view the full case — no app installation required for viewing.